cshaw101/W_S9M3_MP/README.md

 2. Build a hook called that takes in a key value and an initialValue.

-3. Use the code from the learning objective to build the the hook.
+3. Use the code from the learning objective to build the hook.

 #### 👉 TASK 3 - Compose useLocalStorage around useDarkMode